This post was updated in May 2019.

 Whether you decide to reduce, eliminate, or do nothing about artificial food colors, it is of benefit to know about them, understand where they are found, and to get a sense of the amounts in your family’s diet.

-If you have a child who shows sensitivity to artificial food colors, I’d suggest you start down-grading the food sources containing artificial food colors, and look for healthy dye-free foods for your family’s diet.
+If you have a child who shows sensitivity to artificial food colors, I suggest you start down-grading those dye-filled food sources and look for healthy dye-free foods for your family’s diet.

 What do you think about artificial food colors?